ashes999/butterfly/README.md

   - Include a `<butterfly-content />` tag, which will be replaced with actual page content (post/page content, or the list of posts for the index page).
   - Include a `<butterfly-pages />` tag, which will be replaced with a list of links to the pages.
 - A `posts` directory, with one markdown file per post.
 The file name becomes the post name, and the markdown content becomes HTML.
-- CSS, Javascript, and `favicon` files should all be sourced from a CDN, or referenced through the `content` directory.
+- CSS, Javascript, and `favicon` files should all be sourced from a CDN, or add to (and referenced through) the `content` directory.
+- A `config.json` file, which contains three fields: `siteName`, `authorName`, and `authorEmail`.
+These are used for Atom generation.

 You may also include: